qt3uw/qt3softwaredocs/software-environment-setup.md

 #### Production Environment Setup

-Once the NIDAQ and SpinCore drivers are installed, installation of the python software should be straight forward from the command-line.
+Once the NIDAQ and SpinCore drivers are installed, do the following:

 1. Open Anaconda
 2. Activate your production environment